-Even with only a single retrieved proposal, our performance surpasses the baseline's optimal result for both datasets.
-Moreover, our model exhibits a less steep performance decline when fewer proposals are chosen.
-Importantly, with fewer proposals, the grounding network runs fewer times, leading to an overall speedup.
-Therefore, our model strikes a favorable balance between efficiency and performance, showcasing superior performance compared to the baseline. \\ \textbf{Proposal Length:} Varying proposal length impacts both proposal retrieval and grounding performance.
-The number of proposals decreases with longer proposals, making the retrieval task easier.
-Fig. \ref{fig:proposal_length} reports a monotonically improving retrieval with longer proposals.
+Even with only a single retrieved clip, our performance surpasses the baseline's optimal result for both datasets.
+Moreover, our model exhibits a less steep performance decline when fewer clips are retrieved.
+Importantly, with fewer clips, the grounding network runs fewer times, leading to an overall speedup.
+Therefore, our model strikes a favorable balance between efficiency and performance, showcasing superior performance than the baseline.

+\\ \textbf{Clip Length:} Varying clip length impacts both retrieval and grounding performance.
+The number of clip decreases with longer clips, making the retrieval task easier.
+Fig. \ref{fig:proposal_length} reports a monotonically improving retrieval with longer clips.
 However, after a certain length, moment localization quality starts to deteriorate.
-With longer proposals, the task becomes extremely difficult.
+With longer clips, the task becomes extremely difficult.
 We see the decline after the 180s and 48s for the MAD and Ego4D datasets.
-Hence, we set the default proposal length of our method to these optimal lengths.
-Importantly, the unified network helps outscore the disjoint baseline on all tested proposal lengths, inversely proportional to the proposal numbers in Fig. \ref{fig:proposal_number}.
+Hence, we set the default clip length of our method to these optimal lengths.
+Importantly, the unified network helps outscore the disjoint baseline on all tested clip lengths (inversely proportional to the clip numbers in Fig. \ref{fig:proposal_number}).